Rfreitas00/proj2SC/README.md

 ## Final Note

-This implementation was presented at Rock in Rock with slight changes to improve the communication and other aspects
+This implementation was presented at Rock in Rio 2026 with slight changes to improve the communication and other aspects